Gallery Tartan kilts

 A 4-yard too short PV kilt

-Ordered from an American vendor who back in 2014 might have been one of first to offer cheap kilts in individual lengths.
+In 2014, I ordered the kilt from an American vendor who, back then, might have been one of first to offer cheap kilts, probably made in Pakistan, in individual lengths.
 I wanted mine to be to the short side and ordered it 20" or 51 cm long.
 That I got.
-Most kilt wearers, no doubt, shall say that it is not only short, but too short.
-And they may be absolutely right.